Plant DetailShow Menu

 Flower Description:

 Flowers emerge from the top of the plant, the buds forming a ring.
-The brightly colored flowers are usually funnel-shaped with numerous petals.
+The brightly colored flowers of yellow or pink are usually funnel-shaped with numerous petals.

 • Leaves: